pytest-dev/pytest/doc/en/example/simple.rst

 your frozen program work as the pytest runner by some clever argument handling during program startup.
 This allows you to have a single executable, which is usually more convenient.
-Please note that the mechanism for plugin discovery used by pytest (setuptools entry points) doesn't work with frozen executables so pytest can't find any third party plugins automatically.
+Please note that the mechanism for plugin discovery used by pytest (:ref:`entry points <pip-installable plugins>`) doesn't work with frozen executables so pytest can't find any third party plugins automatically.
 To include third party plugins like ``pytest-timeout`` they must be imported explicitly and passed on to pytest.main.